Dawlight/aoc_elixir/README.md

-# 🎄 Advent of Code - Elilockir 🎄
+# 🎄 Advent of Code - Elixir 🎄

 Advent of Code from a (at the time of writing) new Elixir convert